Afghan president ‘disappeared with helicopters full of cash prior to desperate day that saw stowaways fall to their deaths from planes’

-Afghan President Ashraf Ghani is thought to have on August 15 fled his country with helicopters full of cash, abandoning thousands of regular citizens that are thronging the airport.
+Afghan President Ashraf Ghani is reported to have fled his country on August 15 with helicopters full of cash, abandoning thousands of regular citizens that are thronging the airport.
 Some became so desperate to leave the country as it returned to Taliban control that they tried to stow themselves away in the undercarriages of departing planes.
-At least two people who attempted this fell to their deaths shortly after take-off.
+At least two people who attempted this reportedly fell to their deaths shortly after take-off.

 "Four cars were full of money, they [Ghani’s staff] tried to stuff another part of the money into a helicopter, but not all of it fit.
 And some of the money was left lying on the tarmac," Ishchenko was cited as saying, referring to “witnesses” in reports that have not been independently verified.
 Ischenko repeated his comments to Reuters.